Your Gift Basket

 Statewide |

 Since its inception in 2014, the New Haven-based GreenWave has cultivated a thriving network of active farms, working hatcheries, processing hubs, and market opportunities in southern New England.
-GreenWave also launched one of the largest commercial kelp hatcheries in the United States.
+GreenWave also launched one of the largest commercial kelp nurseries in the United States.
 In addition to providing high-quality kelp seed at no cost to new ocean farmers in the region, we collaborate with institutional partners, including UCONN and WHOI, on research and innovations to improve kelp seed production, increase crop yields, and decrease stress on native kelp beds.
-While GreenWave continues to serve our local New Haven community and southern New England farmers, the organization has expanded programming in multiple regions including Alaska, California, New York, and the Pacific Northwest, with a focus on fishermen, Indigenous groups, and other under-resourced coastal communities directly affected by climate change.
+While GreenWave continues to serve our local New Haven community and southern New England farmers, the organization has expanded programming in multiple regions including Alaska, California, Maine, New York, and the Pacific Northwest, with a focus on under-resourced coastal communities directly affected by climate change.

 Example of Program Success | Ken Sparta, owner of Spartan Sea Farms in Maine, transitioned from mooring and diving work to shellfish and kelp farming.
 Ken has contributed to GreenWave’s Training and Support programming as both a presenter and a learner.
 He runs educational tours of Spartan Sea Farms for kelp farmers and the public, and highlights locally grown kelp on dishes throughout the menu at his Freeport Oyster Bar.
 With support from GreenWave, Spartan Sea Farms will also build and manage an independent, farmer-owned kelp seed nursery that will supply regional farmers.
-With support from GreenWave staff and farmer mentors, the Ocean Farming Hub’s Community has become a lively virtual gathering spot, where stakeholders can connect with local collaborators, pose questions about farm and hatchery design and operations, and learn about industry opportunities and events.
+With support from GreenWave staff and farmer mentors, the Ocean Farming Hub’s Community has become a lively virtual gathering spot, where stakeholders can connect with local collaborators, pose questions about farm and nursery design and operations, and learn about industry opportunities and events.
 In 2023, five users connected through the Hub, all with the same goal of starting a kelp and shellfish farm in the San Diego Bay.
 This connection spurred the creation of Ola Farms, a company committed to ocean conservation, restoration, and community building. |

 ---|

 Example of Program Success | “Affording good equipment is crucial,” says Jonny.
 “Our first year we had to skimp on our anchors, and it bit us pretty hard.”
 That season, their anchors couldn’t bear the force of the tides which resulted in crop loss.
 Sea Quester Farms has since used KCF funds to invest in new gear, as well as kelp processing equipment.
-With this investment, Sea Quester Farms was able to double the amount of kelp seed they outplanted this season to 20,000 feet.
+With this investment, Sea Quester Farms was able to double the amount of kelp seed they outplanted to 20,000 feet.
 “GreenWave is really investing in the farmers,” says Jonny.
 “Not only will we be able to develop a sustainable business, but we will also be able to develop an entire industry at an accelerated pace.”
 In Rhode Island, Azure Cygler, owner of Rhody Wild Sea Gardens, secured additional funding by utilizing seasonal data she collects as a Kelp Climate Fund participant.
 Along with other KCF farmers, she uses GreenWave’s My Kelp app to measure and track outplanting conditions, growth rates, crop yields, and the environmental benefits of her farm.
 By demonstrating the quantifiable environmental benefits of kelp farming with My Kelp’s reports, Rhody Wild Sea Gardens received a grant through the Natural Resources Conservation Service (NRCS) to develop standardized conservation practices for kelp farming in Rhode Island.
 Once these standards are finalized, other Rhode Island kelp farmers can apply for NRCS funding to be compensated for the environmental benefits of their farms. |

 ---|

-Example of Program Success | This year to date, the team has supported 92 value chain connections, including farmer and buyer connections made through our pilot sample program. |
+Example of Program Success | Year to date, the team has supported 147 value chain connections, including farmer and buyer connections made through our pilot sample program. |

 ---|